How to Improve Communication with Your Boss

 5. Don’t Waste the Boss’s Time

-Keep updates short and to the point.
+Communicate succinctly.
+Keep your task updates short and to the point.
 Explain the “bottom line”.
 If you need something, be specific.
 Saying “I need help” is undefined.
 Instead say “I need [specific person’s name] help for 4 hours on this project.”
-The boss likes to make informed decisions and quick calculations of the impact.
-Increasing communication with your boss will increase your productivity and your boss’s productivity.
+The boss likes to make informed decisions and quick calculations of the return on investment (ROI).
+Increasing communication with your boss will increase your productivity and your boss’s productivity, so don’t waste the anybody’s time, especially your time with your boss.

 Once the boss has said yes, stop talking and say thank you.
 If you keep explaining the reasons why, your boss may discover that your reasoning is faulty and take back the resource they just gave you.
-After all, you got what you wanted so leave happy!
+After all, you got what you wanted so leave happy by not overselling.

 7. Focus on Solutions

-We all have problems.
-Your boss has big problems.
+We all have problems and your boss has even bigger problems.
 You do not want to add to their problems, do you?
-Instead, offer your solution.
-Support your solution with the facts and how the problem is solved with your resource request.
+Instead, offer your solution to solve management problems.
+Support your solution with the facts and how your solution to solve the problem will work with the resource you are requesting.
+Solve problems by focusing on a solution.

-You may not understand it but your boss has a lot of different pressures to work under.
-Your proposal may be the best solution given the information you have but the boss has additional information or political battles to fight that do not have to be explained to you right now.
-If you understand during communication with your boss, it will help you see it from their perspective.
+You may not understand it, but your boss has a lot of different pressures to work under.
+Your proposal may be the best solution given the information you have, but the boss has additional information or political battles to fight that do not have to be explained to you right now.
+If you understand this during communication with your boss, it will help you see it from their perspective.
+Getting upset with your boss will not improve communication with your boss.

-Going over your boss’s head to their boss can be dangerous.
-Learn to pick your battles, observe the other nine communications points listed above, and be prepared for unintended consequences.
+The chain of command exist for a reason.
+Even if you think you may have to cope with a bad boss, you have to be very careful when going to your boss’ boss.
+Instead, choose the right time to make it work, observe the other nine communications points listed above, and be prepared for unintended consequences.
 If you feel you must go over their head, then make sure you inform your boss of what you are doing (see point 1 above).

 Communicating with authority figures can be a lot easier if you plan ahead and consider it from their point of view.
-Effective communication with your boss can be very beneficial.
+Effective communication with your boss can be very beneficial for you and your boss.
 Do you know anyone that has a boss?
 Then pass this article along to them so they can benefit too.